 In his Spread Mind Theory, Riccardo asserts that we are the starry sky, the clouds, a rainbow, trees, people, even simple objects such as an apple or a stone.
 We are not inside our bodies, we are out there, in the world.
 Perceiving is being.

-In this unique conversation, Riccardo offers an exploration of the nature of consciousness and our everyday life through Spread Mind Theory.
+In this unique conversation, philosopher Abre Fournier joins Riccardo as he offers an exploration of the nature of consciousness and our everyday life through Spread Mind Theory.
 He discusses how Spread Mind Theory allows us to find our true nature in the very world that surrounds us.
 He shares insights into the issue of consciousness and the structure of reality, tackling questions such as: What is consciousness?
 What is the relationship between experience and the physical world?
 Is there a separation between our experience of the world and the world?

 Riccardo invites you to dive into a radical new way of thinking about consciousness, dreams, illusions, and your physical experience.

 Please note that this talk/conversation will be hosted live online and includes an audience Q&A. Instructions on how to join the conversation will be included in your event confirmation email.
 If you need additional assistance finding or joining the event, please email firstname.lastname@example.org.